euler-xyz/euler-price-oracle/REMEDIATION.md

 ### RCO-04M: Misconceived Data Staleness

-Fixed after fixing RCO-05M.
+Fixed.

+There are now two notions of staleness in `RedstoneCoreOracle`, `maxPriceStaleness` and `maxCacheStaleness`.
+The former compares `block.timestamp` against the timestamp of the Redstone data package in `updatePrice`.
+The latter compares `block.timestamp` against the timestamp of the cached price in `_getQuote`.

-As a result of the fix for RCO-05M, the local price caching logic (`updatePrice`, `lastPrice` and `lastUpdatedAt`) was removed.
-Instead, the signed price data payload is extracted and verified in `_getQuote`.
-Now `maxStaleness` is used in the overriden `validateTimestamp` function from `RedstoneConsumerBase`.
-The effect of this change is that the range of valid Redstone signed data package timestamps is `[ts - maxStaleness, ts + 1 min]`.
-Note that we still allow for timestamps from the future, which we consider an artifact of the RedStone system that does not affect the security adversely.
-We additionaly document that callers have a degree of freedom to choose a most favorable price in the valid timestamp range, however tightening the range too much runs the risk of dropped transactions due to network latency.
+To enforce `maxPriceStaleness` we override `validateTimestamp` from `RedstoneConsumerBase` to effectively set the accepted range of valid Redstone signed data package timestamps to `[block.timestamp - maxPriceStaleness, block.timestamp + 1 min]`.
+Note that we still allow for timestamps from the future, which we consider an artifact of the RedStone system that does not affect the security of our integration adversely.

+We acknowledge and document that callers can choose the most suitable Redstone price in `[block.time - maxPriceStaleness, block.timestamp]` for their action.
+However this is a drawback of the local data verification model employed by Redstone Core that will be present to an extent in any integration.

 ### RCO-05M: Improper Integration of Redstone On-Demand Feeds

-Fixed.

-The local price caching logic (`updatePrice`, `lastPrice` and `lastUpdatedAt`) was removed.
-Instead, the signed price data payload is extracted and verified in `_getQuote`.
+Disagree with analysis and severity.

+The Price Oracles codebase is intended to be used as a part of the Euler Vault Kit (EVK) system.
+Due to Redstone's unique way of transmitting price updates, separating the verification and consumption of the price in `RedstoneCoreOracle` is the only way to have EVK vaults remain agnostic to the implementation details of Redstone.
+If `RedstoneCoreOracle::_getQuote` also decoded and verified the signed Redstone price, then the extra calldata would need to be special-cased in the vault code.
+In fact, the entire call chain leading to `getQuote` would also need to special-case this behavior.
+We believe that having this phantom behavior present itself depending on whether `EulerRouter` points to this particular implementation of `IPriceOracle` is a worse security problem than explicitly requiring the caller to update the price in a separate call prior to interaction.

+We disagree with the assertion that "the oracles of the Euler Finance Oracle repository should not require active maintenance."
+Pull-based oracles need _active maintenance_ by definition as the caller is themselves responsible of transmitting the price data and updating the price.
+Furthermore, users are expected to interact with EVK vaults through the Ethereum Vault Connector (EVC), which has multicall functionality.
+The user can dispatch a call to `RedstoneCoreOracle::updatePrice` prior to interacting with the vault, ensuring atomicity.

+The assertion that "`RedstoneCoreOracle` functions identically to the "classic" data feeds already provided by Redstone" is a non sequitur.
+Redstone Core and Redstone Classic are different oracle products with a different operating model and supported pairs.
+Redstone Classic feeds have fixed update conditions, whereas `RedstoneCoreOracle` has dynamic update conditions, chosen to an extent by the deployer and the caller, with no deviation threshold.
+Additionally, after the fix for RCO-04M that decouples price staleness from cache staleness, one can set `maxCacheStaleness=0`, effectively enforcing that `updatePrice` be called in the same block as `getQuote` (e.g. through the EVC).
+In this configuration, the integration that `RedstoneCoreOracle` provides will the exact same latency guarantees as any conventional integration of Redstone Core.

 ### ROE-01M: Potentially Stale Calculation of Exchange Rate (Asynchronous Rewards / Penalties)